PrathmeshKushwaha/metric-intelligence-team/README.md

 📊 Additional Information
 - Power BI Reports: Explore insightful visualizations in the database.
 - ER Diagram: View the Entity-Relationship diagram for better understanding of the database structure.
+- Excel sheet also provided through which relationships being understand which is used in Power BI